gorgees04/gorgees04/README.md

   <img src='./images/name_pic.png' />
 </div> <br/>

-👋 I'm diving into the realm of web development, fascinated by how computers, websites, and technology come to life! 🚀
+👋 This's Gorgees, I'm diving into the realm of web development, fascinated by how computers, websites, and technology come to life! 🚀

-💡 As a web developer, I bring expertise in HTML, CSS, JavaScript, TypeScript, React, Next.js, Redux, Tailwind, GitHub, Linux, Python, and Node.js to the table for frontend development.
+💡 As a web developer, I bring expertise in HTML, CSS, JavaScript, TypeScript, React, Next.js, Redux, Tailwind, GitHub, Linux, Python, and Node.js to the table for front-end development.

 🕵️‍♂️ I've always been curious about the behind-the-scenes stuff, so I started digging into how all these tech wonders actually work.
 Started learning a couple of years ago, and man, it was tough at first!
 But CS50 opened my eyes to the exciting world of computer science, and I fell in love with coding and problem-solving.

+ 💻 Additionally, I underwent an immersive learning experience at the ReCoder bootcamp, refining my skills and deepening my understanding of software development & I've gained invaluable experience in collaborating with my team and our exceptional trainers.

 🌟 Sci-fi movies are my jam!
 They spark my imagination and drive me to explore new things.
 I'm all about building my own stuff, dreaming of the day when the kind of tech we see in those movies becomes real.